maxheld83/ghactions/README.md

-# ghactions_rhub
-Continuous integration for R packages using R-hub and GitHub Actions
+# GitHub Action to Build and Test R Packages using R-hub